KULL-Centre/_2025_hansen_trBME/README.md

 # _2025_hansen_trBME
 # A Bayesian approach to interpret time-resolved experiments using molecular simulations

 This repo contains code to reproduce the analysis found in [A Bayesian approach to interpret time-resolved experiments using molecular simulations](https://doi.org/10.1101/2025.07.19.665657).
-Before the code can be run, (i) download the raw simulation data found on [ERDA](https://sid.erda.dk/cgi-sid/ls.py?share_id=FXhZ1bOKMA), setup the conda environment from `env.yml` and run `pip install kneefinder`.
+Before the code can be run, (i) download the raw simulation data found on [ERDA](https://sid.erda.dk/cgi-sid/ls.py?share_id=FXhZ1bOKMA), (ii) setup the conda environment from `env.yml` and (iii) run `pip install kneefinder`.
 The file `main_paper_figs` contains the code to make the figures from the paper, but can also be adapted to run trBME code on your own.

 ## Layout